Property Investment

 It’s a question close to my heart, because my family recently welcomed twins.

-You might think, because I’m a financial adviser with Opes, I’m biased towards investing or that I’m going to tell you to invest every time.
+You might think, because I’m a financial adviser with Opes, I’m biased towards investing or that I’m going to tell you to invest every single time.

 But I’m not going to do that because, as a dad and an investor, I understand the dilemma parents face.